2015 Trophée Éric Bompard: Single skating

-Men and women competing in single skating performed their short programs on Friday, 13 November.
+Men and women competing in single skating performed their short programs on 13 November.
 Lasting no more than 2 minutes 50 seconds, the short program had to include the following elements:

 For men: one double or triple Axel; one triple or quadruple jump; one jump combination consisting of a double jump and a triple jump, two triple jumps, or a quadruple jump and a double jump or triple jump; one flying spin; one camel spin or sit spin with a change of foot; one spin combination with a change of foot; and a step sequence using the full ice surface.

 For women: one double or triple Axel; one triple jump; one jump combination consisting of a double jump and a triple jump, or two triple jumps; one flying spin; one layback spin or sideways leaning spin; one spin combination with a change of foot; and one step sequence using the full ice surface.

-Men and women would have performed their free skates on Saturday, 14 November, had the competition not been cancelled.
+Men and women would have performed their free skates on 14 November had the competition not been cancelled.

 Pair skating

-Couples competing in pair skating performed their short programs on Friday, 13 November.
+Couples competing in pair skating performed their short programs on 13 November.
 Lasting no more than 2 minutes 50 seconds, it had to include the following elements: one hip lift, one double or triple twist lift, one double or triple throw jump, one double or triple solo jump, one solo spin combination with a change of foot, one death spiral, and a step sequence using the full ice surface.

-Couples would have performed their free skates on Saturday, 14 November, had the competition not been cancelled.
+Couples would have performed their free skates on 14 November had the competition not been cancelled.

 Ice dance

-Couples competing in ice dance performed their short dance on Friday, 13 November.
+Couples competing in ice dance performed their short dance on 13 November.
 Lasting no more than 2 minutes 50 seconds, the required rhythms of the short dance this season were the waltz, plus any of the following: foxtrot, march, or polka.
 The required pattern dance element was the Waltz Rhythm.
 The rhythm dance had to include the following elements: two sections of the Ravensburger Waltz, one dance lift, one set of sequential twizzles, and one step sequence.

-Couples would have performed their free dances on Saturday, 14 November, had the competition not been cancelled.
+Couples would have performed their free dances on 14 November had the competition not been cancelled.